evolutionchess/evolutionchess.github.io/heroes/kamikaze.md

         Ability Damage: 200/300/400
 ---
 ### Tips
-During the period of Kamikaze’s Detonation ability, she will not be stunned or petrified.
+Kamikaze used to be one of the best tank heroes of the game.
+Before she die, she can take like 5 more hits and will not be stunned or petrified.
+Since update 0620, Kamikaze will release her ability the moment she receives the deadly blow.
+This is a big nerf to Kamikaze and the Insectoid team in general.